gobbyo/IoT/docs/tutorial-rasp-led.md

 In this tutorial, you learn how to:

-> [!div class="checklist"]
-> * All tutorials include a list summarizing the steps to completion
+- All tutorials include a list summarizing the steps to completion
-> * Each of these bullet points align to a key H2
+- Each of these bullet points align to a key H2
-> * Use these green checkboxes in a tutorial
+- Use these green checkboxes in a tutorial

 ## Prerequisites